krovs/oscp-notes/docs/15_windows_privesc.md

 schtasks /query /fo LIST /v
 Get-ScheduledTask | Select-Object TaskName, TaskPath, State

-# use icacls in the path to check perms
+# use icacls in the path to check permissions
-icalcs <path>
+icacls <path>

 # upload the malicious file and wait for execution
 ```